klotzd/CV/Python/readme.md

 </p>

 <p align="center">
-  equity to total assets vs log total assets  | enet interest margin vs log total assets
+  equity to total assets vs log total assets  | net interest margin vs log total assets
 </p>

 Assignment project in "ML and RL for Finance", Coursera.
 Using FDIC call report data and macro economic outlook variables to predict historic US bank defaults.
 Using a (favourably, explained in notebook how) downsampled dataset the classifier achieves AUC 0.986 on 330 unseen test samples.